soft-eng-practicum/softdev2-resources/content/workshops/jquery/_index.md

 ## Even Handling

-The `.click(function)` method executes the function `function` whenever the selected elements are clicked.
+The `.click(function)` method executes `function` whenever the selected elements are clicked.
 In our case, we're toggling the previously defined `lightgray` class on our table.
 Basically, if the table isn't assigned the class, then jQuery adds it, and if the table already has the class, jQuery removes it.

 After pressing the button, your table should turn gray, and pressing it again should restore the original background: